SonnyJim/snesbot/README.md

 TODO:

-Record and playback button presses
-Netplay (depending on the RNG method used by each game) TAS video playback (again, depending on the RNG method used)
+Record and playback button presses (in progress) Netplay (depending on the RNG method used by each game) TAS video playback (again, depending on the RNG method used)